 “

-“clause 95” means clause 95 of the standard contract set out in the Schedule to the DBNGP access manual;
+clause 95 means clause 95 of the standard contract set out in the Schedule to the DBNGP access manual;

-“New Tax System changes” has the same meaning as it has in the New Tax System Price Exploitation Code text applying as a law of this State under the New Tax System Price Exploitation Code (Western Australia) Act 1999.
+New Tax System changes has the same meaning as it has in the New Tax System Price Exploitation Code text applying as a law of this State under the New Tax System Price Exploitation Code (Western Australia) Act 1999.

-“year 2000” means the year ending on 1 January 2001 at 08:00 hours.
+year 2000 means the year ending on 1 January 2001 at 08:00 hours.

 ”.